 In fact, researchers have shown that the arts are a vital component of prison education alongside other educational programs, such as college programs or vocational education.

 The sociologist Lee Michael Johnson writes that “prison adult-education programs that focus narrowly on sets of basic, key, and cognitive skills are much less rehabilitative (associated with low amounts of reduced recidivism) than those that also focus on arts and humanities… The arts, therefore, are more than supplementary to prison education—they are integral to achieving its primary goals.”

 Multiple studies have linked participation in prison-based arts programming to significant decreases in depression, anxiety, and other mental health issues, and dramatic increases in self-respect, self-esteem, and sense of purpose.

-- The results of a 2007 study measuring the effectiveness of arts education in Florida state prisons “reflected a significant decrease in depressive symptoms in those inmates who participated in the program” (Gussak, 2007).
+- The results of studies conducted by David Gussak in 2007 and 2009 measuring the effectiveness of arts education in Florida state prisons “reflected a significant decrease in depressive symptoms in those inmates who participated in the program” (Gussak, 2007, 2009).

 - A 2009 study of arts education among juveniles by Rapp-Paglicci et. al. found a “significant decrease in symptoms of mental health disorders, notably anger/irritability and anxiety/depression.”

 - A 2014 study of California’s arts-in-corrections program found that participants reported increased self-discipline, self-esteem, self-respect, sense of purpose, and reconnection with family as a result of the program (Brewster, 2014).